-This page is dedicated to fun breastfeeding facts and interesting facts about breastfeeding that you might not know.
+This page is dedicated to fun breastfeeding facts and exciting facts about breastfeeding that you might not know.

 Interesting breastfeeding facts and things you might not have known

-BF Fact#1 Your breast size has nothing to do with the amount of milk that you produce… Read more about small breasts whilst breastfeeding.
+BF Fact#1 Your breast size has nothing to do with the amount of milk that you produce.
 Some mothers have a larger storage capacity, but all mothers produce about the same amount of milk at one time.